-Investing options for 2014 seem like looking into a fog bank.
-You think you can see objects in the fog but then suddenly the objects are gone.
+Investing options for 2019 seem like looking into a fog bank.
+You think you can see objects in the fog, but then suddenly the objects are gone.
 Should you buy stocks?
 Bonds?
 More real estate?

 The current state of the world economy is about as volatile as it has ever been since WWII.
-Many investors have run to safety and made huge purchases in the only one really safe vehicle available-US Treasuries.
+Many investors have run to safety and made considerable purchases in the only safe vehicle available-US Treasuries.

-Buying Treasuries is definitely a safe investment option….or is it?
-It is true that US Treasuries carry no risk, no risk in your investment being lost.
+Buying Treasuries is a safe investment option, or is it?
+It is true that US Treasuries carry no risk, no risk in your investment is lost.
 However, there is another risk associated with investing in US Treasuries.

-The value of US Treasury bonds will adjust (should you decide to sell) with the change in general interest rates, as interest rates in general increase, the value of US Treasuries will decrease.
-The opposite is also true, if interest rates decrease then the value of what you could sell your enforce US Treasury bond would increase.
+The value of US Treasury bonds will adjust (should you decide to sell) with the change in general interest rates.
+As interest rates in general increase, the value of US Treasuries will decrease.
+The opposite is also true if interest rates decrease, then the value of what you could sell your enforced US Treasury bond would increase.
 If you hold your US Treasuries until maturity, your entire investment will be returned, guaranteed.

-There is more than one way to buy assets without excess exposure to risk—consider fixed interest rate annuities as a viable option.
+There is more than one way to buy assets without excessive exposure to risk—consider fixed interest rate annuities as a viable option.

 For more information regarding US Treasuries, here is a link: http://www.treasurydirect.gov/